ibm-cloud-docs/codeengine/configmap-secret.md

 ## Using configmaps
 {: #configmap-using}

-After you define a configmap, your jobs or apps can consume and use the information that is stored in the configmap.
+After you define a configmap, your jobs or apps can consume and use the information that is stored in the configmap by using environment variables.
 {: shortdesc}